saki4510t/JanusRTCAndroid/README.md

      https://github.com/saki4510t/AppRTCMobile

 ***Note: Files came from `AppRTCMobile` and original demo app from WebRTC libraries will have different license.
 Please see `LICENSE_WEBRTC` and `LICENSE_WEBRTC_THIRD_PARTY`.***

+`janus` library module can handle multiple client but sample app can handle 1:1 connection only.